Mark-Ball/portfolio-site/README.md

 >git checkout dark

-Note: it is currently not possible to view the other branches using 'git checkout' due to the inclusion of the interity attribute in the link tag for the stylesheet.
-This can be worked around by deleting the integrity attribute and value in line 7 of each html page.

 ### Subresource integrity

 Subresource integrity ensures that the files delivered to your web application do not have any unexpected content such as malicious code injected by a third party.